TheSethRose/X-Pilot/docs/PRD.md

 ## 1. Overview

 **𝕏-Pilot** is a frontend interface for Tweepy, designed to help users manage their 𝕏 (𝕏) account within the limitations of the Free 𝕏 API tier.
-The application provides a user-friendly interface to Twitter's write functionality, helping users post tweets, manage relationships, and utilize the available read operations efficiently.
+The application provides a user-friendly interface to Twitter's write functionality, helping users posts, manage relationships, and utilize the available read operations efficiently.

 ## 2. Background